Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

     - 365
     - three hundred and sixty five

-Its always nice to include alternative answers if a question needs it.
+It's always nice to include alternative answers if a question needs it.
 We can add as many valid answers as we'd like below this question.
-Answers are **NOT** case sensitive, so you don't need to worry about adding the same answer multiple times in different casing.
+Answers are **NOT** case sensitive, so you don't need to worry about adding the same answer multiple times in different casings.

 There are multiple special characters in YAML, such as colons, hashtags, hyphens and more.
 If these characters are included within our questions or answers,